 Advanced Inventory Management (including raw materials management)

-Customer Database w/ Mailchimp integration
+Customer Database w/ Free Mailchimp integration for up to 2500 customers

-Employee Management and Loyalty Rewards included
+Employee Management included

-Add-ons for e-commerce & payroll
+Add-ons for e-commerce, payroll and loyalty management

 |Integration with Accounting Software|